-During the afternoon you will be taken on an enthralling Jeep excursion to the Bishnoi village and community.
-The Bishnoi people are an eco-friendly Hindu sect, famous for their rich cultural Rajasthani Life and their true love for nature and animals, the Bishnoi cherish the rare migratory birds, such as the godawan and sara cranes, that pass through the area as well as the Indian gazelle, blackbuck and many other species of the region.
+During the afternoon you will be taken on a Jeep excursion to the Bishnoi village and community.
+The Bishnoi people are an eco-friendly Hindu sect, famous for their rich cultural Rajasthani Life and their true love for nature and animals.
+They cherish the rare migratory birds, such as the godawan and sara cranes, that pass through the area as well as the Indian gazelle, blackbuck and many other species of the region.
 The Bishnoi people are hospitable and friendly, they will invite you into their home to enjoy a cup of chai and you will have the chance to experience their rich culture.

-Your night is spent in your luxurious hotel suit with romantic views across to Balsamand Lake Palace.
-Located just outside of Jodhpur, on the banks of the 12th century Balsamand Lake, this 17th century palace is a magical setting for royal rest and relaxation and an exquisite example of Rajput architecture.
-You will be enthralled by this private palace with its elegant swimming pool, lush green gardens, peacocks, decades-old trees, birds and friendly monkeys.
+Your night is spent in your luxurious hotel suite with romantic views across to Balsamand Lake Palace.
+Located just outside of Jodhpur, on the banks of the 12th century Balsamand Lake, this 17th-century palace are a magical setting for royal rest and relaxation and an exquisite example of Rajput architecture, with its elegant swimming pool, lush green gardens, peacocks, decades-old trees, birds and friendly monkeys.

-After visit of Bishnoi Village, return to Jodhpur!
-Overnight stay in Jodhpur!
+After the visit of Bishnoi Village, you will return to Jodhpur!
+Overnight stay in Jodhpur.

-You will enjoy a delicious breakfast followed by a visit to the outstanding Mehrangarh Fort, one of the largest forts in India.
+You will start the day with a visit to the outstanding Mehrangarh Fort, one of the largest forts in India.
 Built around 1460 the fort is situated 120 metres (400 ft) above the city and is enclosed by imposing thick walls.
-You may choose to climb the steep walkway, which passes under seven huge gates or, for an easier assent, you can take the elevator up two levels from the ticket office.
-The fort also contains several exquisitely decorated palaces; their ceilings, walls, and floors are covered with murals, mirror work, and gilt and you should not miss viewing these chambers.
-The Fort museum is one of the most well-stocked museums in Rajasthan, with a selection of royal palanquins, arms, costumes, paintings and decorated period rooms.
+You may choose to climb the steep walkway, which passes under seven huge gates or, for an easier ascent, you can take the elevator up two levels from the ticket office.
+The fort also contains several exquisitely decorated palaces, not to be missed with their ceilings, walls, and floors covered with murals, mirror work, and gilt.
+The Fort Museum is one of the most well-stocked museums in Rajasthan, with a selection of royal palanquins, arms, costumes, paintings and decorated period rooms.
 Stand on the ramparts and admire the spellbinding views across the city of Jodhpur and beyond.

 In Jaipur you will spend two nights at the beautiful Samode Haveli hotel in Jaipur, which combines stately architecture with intimate hospitality.
-The 150 year old Samode Haveli is full of ancient character with an elegant painted dining room and an airy passage.
-Individually decorated suites surround beautiful ornate courtyards, and the lush gardens surround the hotel provide peaceful quiet.
+The 150-year-old Samode Haveli is full of ancient character with an elegant painted dining room and an airy passage.
+Individually decorated suites surround beautiful ornate courtyards, and the lush gardens surrounding the hotel provide peaceful quiet.
 Located in the heart of the old city you can stroll easily around the city’s historic sites and colorful shops.
-Overnight stay in Jaipur!
+Overnight stay in Jaipur.

-Surely the best way to see this beautiful city, you may choose to embark on an optional Hot Air Balloon trip.
-Enjoy the mesmerizing sight of the massive balloons being inflated before you embark on a bird’s eye-view of some of the most enchanting sights of Rajasthan.
+Surely the best way to see this beautiful city, you may choose to take an optional Hot Air Balloon trip.
+Enjoy the mesmerizing sight of the massive balloons being inflated before you embark on a bird’s eye view of some of the most enchanting sights of Rajasthan.
 Serenely float over forts, castles, mountains and green plains and laugh as you see the crowds of children below racing to follow.

-After your delicious breakfast, your Luxury North India Tour takes you to the 10th century Amer Fort, also known as the Amer Palace and former residence of the Rajput Maharajas, where massive ramparts, towers and domes surround a chamber of rooms and palaces.
+After breakfast, your Luxury North India Tour takes you to the 10th century Amer Fort, also known as the Amer Palace and former residence of the Rajput Maharajas, where massive ramparts, towers and domes surround a chamber of rooms and palaces.
 At the entrance to the palace near the fort’s Ganesh Gate, there is a temple dedicated to Shila Devi, a goddess of the Chaitanya cult.
-Within the fort you will discover ornate courtyards, lavish halls and Jai Mandir Temple hall of mirrors.
+Within the fort you will discover ornate courtyards, lavish halls and Jai Mandir, also known as the Mirror Palace.
 Pierced screen windows of the enclosed pavilion offer enchanting glimpses of the surrounding countryside and water below.

-During your captivating tour of Jaipur,you will take a photo stop at Hawa Mahal, the Palace of Winds or Palace of the Breeze.
-Built in 1799, this five-story pink-stone masterpiece with its delicately honey combed window was designed to enable the ladies of the royal household to view the city’s everyday life and royal processions in privacy.
+During your tour of Jaipur, you will take a photo stop at Hawa Mahal, the Palace of Winds or Palace of the Breeze.
+Built in 1799, this five-story pink-stone masterpiece with its delicately honeycombed window was designed to enable the ladies of the royal household to view the city’s everyday life and royal processions in privacy.

 Next we visit the 18th century complex of City Palace whose impressive array of courtyards, gardens and buildings provide a wonderful contrast to its many palatial structures including Mubarak Mahal, Chandra Mahal, Badal Mahal.
 See the biggest silver pots in the world, each filled with 900 gallons of the holy Ganges river sitting next to a huge stone chess set.
 Wander along elegant galleries displaying illuminating images of the historic royal family alongside cabinets of the clothes they wore.

-This morning, after a sumptuous breakfast, you will be driven to the 392 km² Ranthambhore National Park, famous for its Bengal tigers and over 300 species of bird, this luscious and mysterious environment attracts photographers and wildlife enthusiasts from around the world.
+This morning, you will be driven to the 392 km² Ranthambhore National Park.
+Famous for its Bengal tigers and over 300 species of bird, this luscious and mysterious environment attracts photographers and wildlife enthusiasts from around the world.

-Upon arrival you will check-in to Indian,s most luxurious jungle resort, the Oberoi Vanya Vilas, with elaborate tents, wooden floors, a luxurious four-poster bed and private walled gardens with an outside deck for relaxing, and a butler, your experience here will be nothing short of perfect.
+Upon arrival, you will check-in to Indian,s most luxurious jungle resort, the Oberoi Vanya Vilas, with elaborate tents, wooden floors, a luxurious four-poster bed and private walled gardens with an outside deck for relaxing, and a butler.

 Returning to your jungle resort, enjoy the ambiance of the evening and be lulled to sleep by local musicians playing traditional Rajasthani music.

-Your Luxury North India Tour offers you the chance to join an early morning Jeep safari, in search of the elusive Bengal tiger in the lush jungle once again, return to Jungle Resort for a well-earned breakfast feast!
+Your Luxury North India Tour offers you the chance to join an early morning Jeep safari.

 After breakfast, we will drive you to the ancient city of Agra with its many splendid Mughal-era architectural examples including the unique and beautiful Taj Mahal.
 Emperor Shah Jahan, said of the beauty of the Taj Mahal ‘the sun and the moon shed tears from their eyes’.